Lightning-AI/pytorch-lightning/docs/source/converting_to_lightning/lightning_lite.rst

 - As a PyTorch user, I want to quickly scale my existing code to multiple devices with minimal code changes.

-- As a PyTorch user, I would like to convert my existing code to the Lightning API, but a one step full transition might be too complex.
-LightningLite offers a stepping stone in the transition to ensure reproducibility during the transition.
+- As a PyTorch user, I would like to convert my existing code to the Lightning API, but a one-step transition might be too complex.
+I am looking for a stepping stone to ensure reproducibility during the transition.

 Supported integrations
 ======================